SK-SpeedBit/js_chart/README.md

 All you need to do is just js_chart.js

-The size of the js_chart file:
--  72 kb: full chart with mouse events
--  40 kb: full chart without mouse events
-You can also reduce the file by removing eg automatic scaling.

 The js_chart class - short description
 ===========================================
   - any number of charts on the website - we create as much as needed by new js_chart (chart_container, ...);